jacekolszak/messagic/README.md

 ============

 + when you want to use different transport protocols without changing your code
-+ when you want to unit test your code without starting web servers
++ when you want to unit test your code without starting real servers (such as web servers)

 Use case
 ========